magnetis/astro/README.md

 Design is meant to be **for all**.
 Astro style and components follow basic recommendations from the **WCAG 2.0 guidelines** for accessibility, with tested contrast ratios and good practices in legibility.
 [See WCAG 2.0 >>](https://www.w3.org/TR/WCAG21/)

+## Supported libraries

+For now, Astro only supports React as its official library.

 ## 1. Contributing

 Our design system and components are documented with [Docz](https://www.docz.site/) and hosted by [GitHub Pages](https://pages.github.com/).
 Its documentation can be viewed at [magnetis.github.io/astro](https://magnetis.github.io/astro/).

-Astro supports React as its official library.

 ### 1.1.
-Running and working on Astro
+Documentation

 Every time you create or edit a component, edit CSS base files or contribute to anything Astro-wise, you'll most likely have to publish updates to our docs to reflect these changes.
 That's also how you preview your changes: by running Docz locally in your machine.